Cod-e-Codes/test-repo/README.md

 ### Docker/Unraid Deployment Notes

 > [!NOTE]
-> **SQLite Database Permissions**: Some users have reported out-of-memory errors on Docker/Unraid systems due to SQLite write permission issues.
-SQLite requires write permissions on both the database file and its containing directory.
+> **SQLite Database Permissions**: SQLite requires write permissions on both the database file and its directory.
+Incorrect permissions may cause runtime errors on Docker/Unraid setups.
 >
 > **Automatic Fix**: The Docker image now automatically creates the complete directory structure (`/marchat/server/`) with all necessary subdirectories (config, db, data, plugins) and sets proper ownership at startup.
 This resolves permission issues that previously required manual intervention.
 >